buildo/react-components/src/MoreOrLess/README.md

 # MoreOrLess

-A panel used to alternately display short or long version of the content
+A panel used to alternately display a short (less) or a long (more) version of the content.

+The short content should be a summary of the long content.
+Remember the following:
+- do not arbitrarily cut the content in the short version, try to provide a summary with the most relevant information
+- it's ok to change the layout between the short and long version, to optimize how information is presented
+- this is not an overflow component, the content should be semantically the same but summarized in the short version, with only the most relevant information presented

 ## Props
 |Name|Type|Default|Description|